Home

 A. Louise Staman has been a writer, poet, and researcher for nearly all of her adult life.
 She has located criminals, learned that a ‘high-born’ heroine was once a prostitute, and traced many lives through wars, occupations, corruption, and malice.
 She will conduct her searches through court houses, archives, and libraries with the same enthusiasm and care as a robber casing a bank, and she loves to interview those who once knew my characters, finding their personal stories to be a fascinating addition to history.

-Mrs. Staman lives in Macon, Georgia with her husband of over 40 years, Dr. E. Michael Staman.
+Mrs. Staman lives in Savannah, Georgia with her husband of over 40 years, Dr. E. Michael Staman.
 Her two huge Maine Coon Cats spend most of their time in her office, ‘helping me’ by lazing on her desk and dropping pens in their water bowl.
 Her most recent book, "Loosening Corsets”, is her fifth published book (one published in Paris) and her second biography.
 She has written for French and English journals and has won several prizes for her writing.
 She has three married daughters and loves to dote on her two grandchildren, which is why she also just published a children’s book: "Rupert and the Bag."

 You can learn much more about A. Louise Staman, her work, and her prizes at www.alouisestaman.com.